chelseyvalerio/Professional-README-Generator/Develop/README_2.md

 ## Usage

-when you need to generate a README
+Use as needed for any project to create a professional README file

 ## License

-This project is licensed under the Apache license.
+This project is licensed under the MIT license.

 ## Contributing

-undefined
+please email cvalerio@csog.net to contribute

 ## Tests